Skip to content

 Custom ponyc Builds for Debugging

 ponyc supports several build-time options that instrument the compiler and runtime for debugging.
-These require building ponyc from source with specific flags.
-All options described here use the Unix/Makefile build system.
+These require building ponyc from source with specific options.
+All commands here are for the Unix build.

 Build Workflow